jploch/pagegrid-profile-installer/README.md

 Please post all bug reports in our [issue tracker](https://github.com/FieldtypePageGrid/issues).

 **Suggest a feature**
-If you have ideas for a feature or enhancement for PAGEGRID, please make a post on the PAGEGRID forum at [feedback platform](https://processwire.com/talk/forum/64-pagegrid/).
+If you have ideas for a feature or enhancement for PAGEGRID, please make a post on the [PAGEGRID forum](https://processwire.com/talk/forum/64-pagegrid/).

 ## What's PAGEGRID?
 - **[page-grid.com](https://page-grid.com)** – Get to know PAGEGRID.